 History of Science Faculty in the History Department

-Research Interests: history of the life sciences; environmental and evolutionary sciences in the twentieth century; Cold War science
+Research Interests: history of the life sciences; environmental and evolutionary sciences; history of science in Russia and the Soviet Union; science and the Cold War

 - W. Patrick McCray (Professor)